L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Introduction

 For time-dependent potentials, the analogue of Kato's scattering result was proved by Howland \cite{H11980}.
 When $V(x,t)$ decays in time (in the sense of integrability), wave operators were constructed by Howland \cite{H21974} and Davies \cite{D1974}.

-For potentials periodic in $t$, Soffer, Weinstein \cite{SW1998} presented a theory of resonances for a class of nonautonomous Hamiltonians to treat the problem related to time-periodic potentials and the existence of the wave operators follows right away.
+For potentials periodic in $t$, Soffer and Weinstein \cite{SW1998} introduced a theory of resonances for a class of nonautonomous Hamiltonians to treat the problem related to time-periodic potentials.
 A further consequence of the $\s^p$ decay estimates is the Strichartz estimate \cite{JSS1991}.
-The non-endpoint Strichartz estimates(when $q\neq 2$) were addressed in \cite{GV1992}, \cite{Y11987} and of course the original work of Strichartz \cite{Str1977}.
+The non-endpoint Strichartz estimates (when $q\neq 2$ in~\eqref{str}) were addressed in \cite{GV1992}, \cite{Y11987} and of course the original work of Strichartz \cite{Str1977}.
 The more delicate endpoint cases are established by Keel and Tao \cite{KT1998}.